Double Weave Book; A Woven Field Guide of Jaipur with Amy Revier *Two Week Course*

 Week Two, Double Weave Book January 26th - February 1st, 2026

-Working with either a 4 harness loom, or a backstrap loom, we will start weaving, covering the entire process from warping the loom to finished artwork.
+Working with either a table loom, or a backstrap loom, we will start weaving, covering the entire process from warping the loom to finished artwork.
 The process is welcoming and accessible to new weavers and allows for creative exploration for more experienced weavers.
 The goal is not technical perfection, but poetic resonance.
 Week two will integrate the components collected in week one—such as repurposed materials and hand dyed threads, creating your double weave book around your unique collection of field notes.
 The course allows space for both structured learning and open-ended exploration.
 Amy will be supported by experienced weavers from the region, creating space for a truly unique dialogue and insight into local weaving stories and practices.

 Amy will include lectures on her work with various inspiring references to contemporary art and craft – from video performance, sculpture, and 20th century artists making their own way by blending genres, materials, design and art and building together to create larger worlds and ask larger questions.